Head of School

 We are a Quaker school, one of the oldest and largest of a network of 78 Friends schools in the U.S. While each is independent, we all share the same essential mission: to nurture and celebrate each child’s special gifts, talents, and identities – what we often refer to as their Inner Light.

 To that end, at MB we immerse students in an incredibly varied and rigorous program, including 17 musical and performance groups across the school, 50 clubs and activities, and 58 athletic teams competing in 18 different sports.
 Upper school students choose from among 19 AP and 20 honors courses.
-And while individual achievement is prized at MB, we also foster a close sense of community, evident in collaborative relationships between students and teachers and in our weekly Quaker meeting (30 minutes of silent reflection during which anyone may share a thought or message).
+And while individual achievement is prized at MB, we also foster a close sense of community, evident in collaborative relationships between students and teachers and in our weekly Quaker Meeting for Worship (30 minutes of silent reflection during which anyone may share a thought or message).

 Recognizing that the world is constantly changing, we believe that world-class education needs to evolve with it.
 We are committed to understanding and meeting the needs of each rising generation.